On the convergence of Hamiltonian Monte Carlo: Geometric ergodicity of HMC

 The set $\rejectregion(\q)$ is the potential rejection region.
 Our next result gives a condition on $\Kker$ and $\alphagen$ which implies that if $V$ is a Foster-Lyapunov function for $\Kker$ then $\Pker$ satisfies a Foster-Lyapunov drift condition as well.
-This result is inspired by \cite[Theorem~4.1]{roberts:tweedie:1996}, which is used to show the $V$-uniform geometric ergodicity of the MALA algorithm. \begin{proposition} Assume that there exist $\lambdageo \in \coint{0,1}$ and $\bgeo \in \rset_+$ such that
+This result is inspired by \cite[Theorem~4.1]{roberts:tweedie:1996}, which is used to show the $V$-uniform geometric ergodicity of the MALA algorithm. \begin{proposition} Let $\Vgeo : \rset^d \to \coint{1,\plusinfty}$ be a norm-like function.
+Assume moreover that there exist $\lambdageo \in \coint{0,1}$ and $\bgeo \in \rset_+$ such that

 and